Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 File Ownership and fs.chown()

+Permission bits only make sense together with ownership.
 Every file has a numeric owner (uid) and group (gid).
-When your process opens a file, the kernel checks these in order: does the process uid match the file's uid?
-If yes, apply owner permissions.
-If no, does the process gid match the file's gid?
-If yes, apply group permissions.
-Otherwise, apply others permissions.
+When a process opens a file, the kernel checks identity in order: a uid match selects owner permissions, a gid match selects group permissions, and everything else falls through to the others permissions.

-The check is ordered.
-If you're the owner but your owner permissions are more restrictive than the group permissions, you get the owner permissions.
-The kernel uses the first match, not the most permissive match.
+That ordering can surprise people.
+If you are the owner but the owner permissions are more restrictive than the group permissions, you still get the owner permissions.
+The kernel uses the first applicable class, not the most permissive one.

 const stats = fs.statSync('./app.log');